Kirk Cousins expected to stay, Ed Donatell in limbo as Vikings process playoff loss

 "Part of self-reflecting and part of us reflecting as a staff is making sure we're taking a look at every aspect of our football team and our coaching staff to make sure that we're doing everything to put our players and our organization in the best possible situation to have success," O'Connell said.
 "So that is an ongoing process, and will continue throughout the rest of this week."

-They will face higher expectations (and a difficult schedule) in 2023 after a 13-win regular season, and will try to please an eager fanbase now four years removed from the Vikings' last playoff win.
-After a year where Adofo-Mensah said the Vikings "laid a foundation for where we want to go," they'll need to show they can add to it.
+They will face higher expectations (and a difficult schedule) in 2023 after a 13-win regular season, and will try to please an eager fan base now four years removed from the Vikings' last playoff win.
+After a year in which Adofo-Mensah said the Vikings "laid a foundation for where we want to go," they'll need to show they can add to it.

 "I think we showed a building full of people, players, coaches, staff, ownership group that have the ability to be their best when their best is required," he said.
 "Like KO said in his final meeting, it's supposed to hurt.
 It's supposed to sting, and we're still feeling that here.
 But I will say, that hurt, that sting — that will motivate us to lead this organization to the place we want to go."